ronvoluted/darktide-mods/Audio/README.md

   - makes this resilient to mod load orders where Audio is not loaded first
 - hook any event with "play_grenade_surface_impact" in its event name
 - debounce using `delta` so that no more than 10 sounds a second can be triggered
-- play a local "squelch.mp3" file
+- play a local file from ".../Warhammer 40,000 DARKTIDE/mods/YourMod/audio/squelch.mp3"
 - specify the audio type as "sfx" so that Options -> Audio -> Volume -> Sound Effects Volume slider will affect it
 - return `false` so that the original hooked event, "play_grenade_surface_impact", will be silenced and not play